evanx/lula-hub/README.md

 The Lula-auth microservice provides `/register` and `/login` endpoints.

-The client will `/register` itself once-off, specifying a self-generated authentication `secret.`
+The Lula-client will `/register` itself once-off, specifying a self-generated authentication `secret.`

-Thereafter the client can `/login` in order to receive a `bearerToken` for HTTP requests to Lula-hub.
+Thereafter the client can `/login` using that `secret` in order to receive a `bearerToken` for HTTP requests to Lula-hub.

+Lula-auth will create a `session` hashes key in Redis named `session:${bearerToken}:h` with a field `client.`

-It will create a session key using the `bearerToken` so that we can authenticate a client as follows:
+Lula-hub uses the `bearerToken` from the HTTP `Authorization` header to authenticate the client as follows:

 ```javascript
 const client = await fastify.redis.hget(`session:${bearerToken}:h`, 'client')